-While out and about, you may have passed by the local credit union without looking twice because you don’t have a need for their services.
+While out and about, you may have passed by the local credit union without looking twice.
+You have no need for their services, right?
 Well, at least that’s what you thought.

-Which brings me to the following question: Are you aware of how credit unions operate and what they entail?
-If so, you may be inclined to open up an account at one closest to you or even make the switch from your bank.
+Are you aware of how credit unions operate and what they entail?
+If so, you may be inclined to open an account at one close to you or even switch from your bank.

 What exactly is a credit union and why is it better?